FitSmallBusiness

 General

-The reporting period here will match the reporting period chosen in the last step.
-Additional options available in this section include displaying values in thousands of dollars, excluding zero amounts from the report, and choosing a preference for displaying negative numbers.
+Additionally, the report includes unique options for adding values in thousands of dollars, excluding zero amounts from the report, and choosing a preference for displaying negative numbers.

 Filter